Trevor S. Lies

 Biography

 Trevor's research applies insights from decolonial theory, critical race theory, and cultural psychology to study how people engage with the ecological crisis.
-One line of research works to understand the lingering influence of colonial conceptions of nature and environmental concern in the cultural institution of U.S. state parks.
-Another line of work investigates how people imbue racialized and political power in determining the character of environmentalism.
-His active dissertation research explores the coloniality of support for continued urban development into the sacred Wakarusa Wetlands in Lawrence, Kansas.
+One line of research works to understand how colonial conceptions of nature and environmental concern impact engagement with climate change in U.S. state parks.
+Another line of his work investigates how people racialized and political power inhibit the pursuit of environmental justice.
+His dissertation examines the relationship between neoliberal subjectivity and support for continued urban development in the context of the Wakarusa Wetlands south of Lawrence, Kansas.

 In 2019, Trevor graduated with distinction from the University of Kansas with a bachelor's in Psychology and a minor in Spanish.
 He was awarded the Senior Award for Outstanding Performance by the KU Department of Psychology.
 In 2021, Trevor received his Master of Arts degree in Psychology from the University of Kansas.

 Trevor strives to be an interdisciplinary, mixed-methods, and applied scholar.
-He has worked with non-profit organizations such as The Resilient Activist and governmental organizations such as the Douglas County (KS) Sustainability Office and Tucson Water.
-Trevor currently oversees the Cultural Psychology Research Group at the University of Kansas where he plans to graduate with a Ph.D. in Social Psychology in the Summer of 2024.
+He has worked with non-profit organizations such as The Resilient Activist and governmental organizations such as the Douglas County (KS) Sustainability Office and Tucson Water (AZ).
+Trevor currently oversees the Cultural Psychology Research Group at the University of Kansas where he plans to graduate with a Ph.D. in Social Psychology in 2025.
 He currently lives in Arizona with his wife Valentina.

 Education